apple/swift-distributed-tracing/Sources/Tracing/Docs.docc/InDepthGuide.md

 #### Bootstrapping multiple instruments using MultiplexInstrument

-It is important to note that `InstrumentationSystem.bootstrap(_: Instrument)` must only be called once.
+It is important to note that `InstrumentationSystem.bootstrap(_: InstrumentProtocol)` must only be called once.
 In case you want to bootstrap the system to use multiple instruments, you group them in a `MultiplexInstrument` first, which you then pass along to the `bootstrap` method like this: